 Welcoming weary travellers for 11 centuries, England's oldest inn The Porch House offers a cosy place to hunker down for the night, with 13 charming bedrooms all brimming with age-old character and touches of modern luxury.

-Take advantage of its Winter Wonderland offer, valid from November to February, which includes an evening meal from a seasonal set menu in the lush restaurant, overnight accommodation and breakfast in the morning.
+Take advantage of its Winter Wonderland offer, valid until the end of February, which includes a two-course evening meal from a seasonal set menu in the beautiful restaurant, overnight accommodation and breakfast in the morning for two guests.

 The Old New Inn in Bourton-on-the-Water